ringcentral/ringcentral-api-docs/docs/voice/supervision.md

 }
 ```

+!!! note "Server-side vs client-side device monitoring"
-###### Note: If a RingCentral Hard Phone or a WebRTC application is used as the monitoring device instead of a SIP server, in such a scenario if the agent call is supervised first (streaming the agent audio stream), the device will receive the first SIP invite for the agent party.
+    If a RingCentral hard-phone or a WebRTC application is used as the monitoring device instead of a SIP server, then the agent's call is supervised first (streaming the agent audio stream).
+In other words, the device will receive the first SIP invite for the agent's party.
 The second SIP invite to monitor the customer party would not be automatically accepted by the SIP device.
 The first call will be put on hold and then the second call will start ringing.
 This is because this use case is designed for a server side device capable of accepting multiple parallel SIP invites.

+### Additional Resources

+* Consult the [Call Supervision Demo/Sample App](https://github.com/tylerlong/ringcentral-call-supervise-demo) for an end-to-end example app that also allows you to listen to the live audio stream, as well as saving the audio to a local file.
+* Read [Automatically Supervise Your Call Agents](https://medium.com/ringcentral-developers/automatically-supervise-your-call-agents-78c0cd7caf7f) on our blog.